Ruach/ruach.github.io/_posts/2021-06-04-O3-CPU-commit.markdown

 1180     }
 ```
 When there is no MSHR entry associated with current request,
-the first priority job is allocating new MSHR entry for it and further memory operation.
+the first priority job is allocating new MSHR entry
+for this memory request and further memory requests.
 mshrQueue maintains all MSHR entries and provide allocate interface
 that adds new MSHR entry to the queue.
 After that, because the allocateMissBuffer by default set sched_send parameter,